Kingdom of Tanur: Pre-Portuguese history

-The ruler of Vettathunadu was among the earliest chieftains in Malabar to acknowledge the suzerainty of the Zamorin of Calicut.
+The ruler of Vettathunadu was among the earliest Nair chieftains in Malabar to acknowledge the suzerainty of the Zamorin of Calicut.
 The neighbouring states of Parappanad and Beypore also became vassals of the Zamorin.
 Calicut annexed these regions probably between 1340 and 1350 AD.
 The primary objective of these conquests was not territorial expansion but rather control of strategic ports and the fertile paddy fields of the Bharathappuzha (Nila) river valley.
 While regions like Parappanad, Valluvanad, and Vettathunadu prospered due to their geographical advantage in maritime trade, the inland Eranad region suffered from limited access to the Arabian Sea and less fertile lands for paddy cultivation.
 Following the annexation the Zamorin himself prepared and attended a coronation function of the Vettathunadu king.
 This was a unique occurrence, as no other vassal state under the Zamorin received such attention.
 This may be interpreted as the Zamorin's strategy to solidify his authority over the parts, the Bharathappuzha river system, and its fertile valley.

 The successors of the Zamorin, known as the Eralpads, governed the banks of the Bharathappuzha river after the annexation of territories formerly belonging to Vettathunadu and neighbouring principalities.
 During the Thirunavaya Wars, fought between the Cochin–Valluvanad alliance and Calicut, the rulers of Vettathunadu supported the Zamorin.
 Following the capture of Thirunavaya, the Zamorin declared himself Protector and assumed the sole right to conduct the famous Mamankam festival.
 As part of their allegiance, all feudatories, including the Vettathunadu king, were required to send flags to Thirunavaya during the festival as a symbol of respect for the Zamorin.
 During the Mamankam festival, the king of Vettathunadu held the right to stand on the right of the Zamorin of Calicut, while the Shah Bandar Koya of Calicut stood on the Zamorin's left.

 After the puberty ceremony (thirandu-kalyanam) of the Zamorin princess (Thampurati), the Zamorin selected a suitable husband for his "anathiraval".
 They were generally chosen, for political and strategic reasons from the dynasties of Vettam, Berypore, Kurumburanad, and Kodungallur.

 As the coronation ceremonies (Ari-yittu-vazhcha) of a new Zamorin, held after the death of his uncle, included a ritual where the Zamorin entered the pulakuli pond hand-in-hand with the raja of Punnattur.
 Until 1793, the Vettathunadu king also participated in the ceremony, holding the Zamorin's right hand, with the Punnattur king holding his left.
 The lord of Kalpakanchery (a region within Vettathunadu) was also present during the coronation of a new Zamorin.